Kudowa-Zdrój: History

-Kudowa was part of Bohemia until 1742 when, together with the rest of the county of Kladsko, it passed to Prussia.
-From 1818 until 1945, it was known as Bad Kudowa, and was part of the Prussian province of Lower Silesia.
-Between 1871 and 1945 it was part of Germany.
 In the interbellum, the German administration renamed most district names to erase traces of Slavic origin, only the district of Zakrze (then under the Germanized name Sackisch) retained its name, despite also being of Slavic origin.

 During World War II, the Germans established and operated a subcamp of the Gross-Rosen concentration camp for Jewish women in the Zakrze district, as well as other forced labour camps, among the prisoners of which were also Italian prisoners of war.
 The story of Italian soldier Luigi Baldan is known.
 Despite risk Baldan was able to help Jewish women by giving them food, which he in turn received from Poles and Czechs, and he also escaped the camp and hid from Germans with the help of the Czechs.

 After Nazi Germany's defeat in World War II in 1945, most German inhabitants were expelled and Kudowa was repopulated with Polish settlers, most of whom were themselves expelled from former Eastern Poland, annexed by the Soviet Union.
 After becoming part of Poland it received municipal rights for the first time in its history.

 As the area was a part of the Czech Corner of Kłodzko Land, a population of ethnic Czechs lived in Kudowa-Zdrój (then Bad Kudowa) before 1945.
 Small groups of Germans and Czechs continued to live in Kudowa until 1960.
 A German-speaking school was used from 1951 to 1960, and a Czech-speaking school was used from 1947 to 1955 by these small groups.
 Refugees of the Greek Civil War also settled in the town, as they found employment in the Zakrze textile factory.

 Since 1962, Kudowa-Zdrój hosts the annual International Moniuszko Festival, dedicated to the "father of Polish national opera" Stanisław Moniuszko.